Primespark24/GeneticAlgorithmMap/Readme.md

 * Encoding

 We initialize a seed population with an initial DNA consisting of completely random navigational directives.
 We hold the "genes" in a 1 dimensional array.
-Once the population size is predetermined a seed population of agents is initialized each given an initial random DNA sequence of instructions ('L', 'R', or 'F').
+Once the population size is predetermined a seed population of agents is initialized each given an initial random DNA sequence of instructions ('N', 'S', 'E', or 'W').

 * Selection